jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 After applying a tag to devices, you can then use the **Search** box in the device list to choose **Select what you want to search by**, and then choosing **Tags**.
 Enter the tag you’ve assigned to devices, and these devices will be displayed in the search results.

-## Exercise 3: Monitor and Troubleshoot Teams Phone System
+## Exercise 3: Monitor and troubleshoot Teams Phone

 ### Exercise Duration